A popular question from soon-to-be retirees is, “How many years do I have to work to get the maximum CPP?”

 The Canada Pension Plan (CPP) makes up a good portion of the retirement income relied on by seniors.
 It was originally designed to replace 25% of pre-retirement income and will increase to 33% when ongoing enhancements are fully implemented.

-In this article, I cover how much the maximum CPP is in 2022, how long it takes to get the maximum CPP, and CPP benefit increases planned for the future.
+In this article, I cover how much the maximum CPP is in 2023, how long it takes to get the maximum CPP, and the CPP benefit increases planned for the future.

 How Many Years Do I Have To Work To Get Maximum CPP?

 - Make CPP contributions for at least 39 years during your working years.
-That is, of the 47 years between age 18 and 65, you must have contributed to the CPP for a minimum of 39 of these years.
+Of the 47 years between ages 18 and 65, you must have contributed to the CPP for a minimum of 39 of these years.

 - Make the maximum CPP contribution in each of the 39 years, based on the Yearly Maximum Pensionable Earnings (YMPE) each year … more on this later.